-- As the spark-ignition marine watercraft owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
-Regal Marine Industries, Inc. recommends that you retain all receipts covering maintenance on your spark-ignition marine watercraft, but Regal Marine Industries, Inc. cannot deny warranty solely on the lack of receipts. - As the owner, you should be aware that Regal Marine Industries, Inc. may deny you warranty coverage of your spark-ignition marine watercraft or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications. - You are responsible for presenting your sparkignition marine watercraft to a Regal Marine Industries, Inc. distribution center or a service center as soon as the problem exists.
+As the spark-ignition marine watercraft owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
+Regal Marine Industries, Inc. recommends that you keep all receipts for maintenance on your spark-ignition marine watercraft.
+Regal Marine Industries, Inc. cannot deny warranty solely for lack of receipts

+Regal Marine Industries, Inc. may deny you warranty coverage of your spark-ignition marine watercraft, or failed parts, due to abuse, neglect, improper maintenance, or unapproved modifications.

+You are responsible for taking your spark ignition marine watercraft to a Regal Marine Industries, Inc. distribution center or a service center as soon as a problem arises.
 The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.
 If you have any questions regarding your warranty coverage, you should contact Regal Marine Industries, Inc. at 407-851-4360.